|

 defuse.

-which had not been edited out.
-For multiple reasons of which some are
+and grammatical mistakes, which have not been edited out.
+For multiple

-addressed throughout this introduction, I prefer not to reread neither
+reasons, some of which are addressed throughout this introduction, I prefer

-my emails, nor many of these dream texts.
-This write and run
+not to reread either my emails, or many of these dream texts.
+This write

 though my mother spoke Vorarlbergian dialect, which is not written officially